circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 **Notes on Deployment:**

-- See the [Configuration Reference]({{ site.baseurl }}/2.0/configuration-reference/#deploy) for valid syntax for setting up Deploymnets on CircleCI 2.0
+- See the [Writing Jobs with Steps]({{ site.baseurl }}/2.0/configuration-reference/#deploy) document for valid `deploy` options to configure deployments on CircleCI 2.0
-- Please read the [Deployment Integrations]({{ site.baseurl }}/2.0/deployment_integrations/) page for the current status of built-in deployment integration for CircleCI 2.0.
+- Please read the [Deployment Integrations]({{ site.baseurl }}/2.0/deployment_integrations/) doc for examples of deployment integration for CircleCI 2.0.

 ## Validate YAML

 When you have all the sections in `.circleci/config.yml` we recommend that you validate your YAML syntax using a tool such as <http://codebeautify.org/yaml-validator>.
 Fix up any issues and commit the updated `.circleci/config.yml` file.
-When you push a commit the job will start automatically and you can monitor it in the CircleCI UI.
+When you push a commit the job will start automatically and you can monitor it in the CircleCI app.